Automatic Variationally Stable Analysis for Finite Element Computations: Transient Convection-Diffusion Problems: Time Discretization

 \subsubsection{Time Slice Approach}

 As an alternative to the space-time discretization of the full space-time domain $\Omega_T$, in this section we introduce a time slice approach for the AVS-FE method.
 While the space-time approach introduced in the preceding section allows straightforward implementation of the AVS-FE method and its "built-in" error indicator can drive mesh adaptive refinements, the large number of degrees of freedom quickly makes the method intractable.
-In an effort to reduce the computational cost of the space-time approach, we propose to partition the space-time domain into "space-time slices".
+In an effort to localize the computational cost of the space-time approach, we propose to partition the space-time domain into "space-time slices".
 The slices can be constructed in a number of ways, from uniformly to a graded mesh structure as considered in~\cite{ellis2016space,ellis2014space} for the DPG method.

-As solution information does not need to travel backwards in time, a solution can be obtained on a slice which can be transferred to the neighboring slice as an initial condition.
-Hence, we can perform mesh adaptive refinements on each slice to ensure the complete resolution of any interior or boundary layer (i.e., physical features) before proceeding to the next.
+To advance in time, a solution can be obtained on a slice which can be transferred to the neighboring slice as an initial condition.
+Hence, we can perform mesh refinements on each slice to ensure the complete resolution of any interior or boundary layer (i.e., physical features) before proceeding to the next.
 This is of particular interest in applications in which physical parameters are time dependent leading to widely different solution features as time progresses.
-Hence, it gives an even greater flexibility in the choice of mesh parameters than the "global" space-time approach.
-In Figure~\ref{fig:space_time_slices} an arbitrary domain $\Omega_T$ is shown and is partitioned uniformly into two space-time slices $\Omega\cap(0,T_{slice})$ and $\Omega\cap(0,T)$.
+In Figure~\ref{fig:space_time_slices}, an arbitrary domain $\Omega_T$ is shown and is partitioned into two space-time slices $\Omega\cap(0,T_{slice})$ and $\Omega\cap(0,T)$.